I am an English teacher who teaches at a state university. I also teach classes online. I write on a variety of topics.

 Some fairy tales started out as oral stories, passed down from generations, as a warning to little children (and adults) to be good or else.
 At some point, writers such as the Grimm brothers and Hans Christian Anderson wrote down a version of them.
 And these are mostly the versions we have to build on today.

-While some level of morality and story-with-a-purpose still exists in the Disney version of the fairy tales and stories, their original, darker material has been watered down or removed all together.
+While some level of morality and story-with-a-purpose still exists in the Disney version of the fairy tales and stories, their original, darker material has been watered down or removed altogether.

 Beauty and the Beast